Felix-Monteiro/Network-Security-and-Architectures/README.md

 **Config File:** Configurations inside the report in Annex

-This project discusses the networking of virtual containers, covering Linux network namespaces, Docker, and Docker Swarm.
+This project discusses Kubernetes and Kubernetes networking along with Docker technology, particularly comparing a service's deployment in swarm versus Kubernetes.

 ### Topics:
 * Kubernetes Networking